 Crunchy, sweet, juicy watermelon is the perfect base for this cake.
 Add “frosting” which is just sweetened coconut yogurt, secure with skewers if you make it a three tiered cake like I did.
 And decorate to your heart’s desire.

-I used mandolin sliced mango, raspberries, strawberries, blueberries, and cherries to bring this creation to life.
+Mandolin sliced mango, fresh raspberries, strawberries, blueberries, and cherries bring this creation to life.

 The very top is a mound of berries, drizzled lightly with honey and sprinkled with finely ground coconut flakes.